 Prana is the energy that moves up and inward – the energy that leads us to our essence.
 The higher the prana, the more confined we can become in our own inner world.
 On the other side, Apana is outward-moving energy – the energy that brings us into the world and provides us with the motivation that we need to move through our lives.

 These two energetic forces – prana and apana – ask for our attention at each moment and pull us in opposing directions.
 We’ve all experienced the depletion that comes from too much outward energy.
 However, too much inward energy can also disconnect us from the realities of our daily responsibilities.
-Yogi Bhajan talked about Kundalini Yoga being the yoga of the householder.
+Kundalini Yoga is considered the yoga of the householder.
 Balancing prana and apana is what we, as contemporary yogis, need in order to balance our day-to-day tasks with our personal yogic practices.

 A powerful way to cultivate the balance of prana and apana is through chanting mantra.
 In this case, the mantra of Prana Apana Sushumna Hari is the perfect choice!